Narrow-nosed planigale: Description

 Planigales are small rodent-like marsupials no greater than 7.5 cm, and weighing less than 10 g.
 The narrow-nosed planigale differs from other planigales in its more rufous colouring and smaller size - only the long-tailed planigale is smaller.
 It is an active hunter of various invertebrates, and is known as a fearless and pugnacious predator.
 Its flattened head is used as a wedge to prize apart grass stems and turn over leaves in the leaf litter.
 It will often attack prey larger than itself.

 Ecology & behaviour

 Diet

 The narrow-nosed Planigale are generalist insectivores, able to thrive and with a diet that reflects the available prey of their environment.
 Their diet mostly consists of arthropods including beetles, centipedes and spiders, but can also include reptiles such as small lizards.

 Habitat

 The narrow-nosed Planigale prefers an open less densely vegetated area (Read, 1987).
 They can often be found in tussock grassland and low shrubland with cracking clay soils so as to inhabit the soil cavities.
-(Moss, 1988) Plant height has also been recorded as positively associated with an abundance of P. tenuirostrist.
+(Moss, 1988) Plant height has also been recorded as positively associated with an abundance of P. tenuirostris.